bomonike/bomonike.github.io/kanban.md

 kanban.md

-## What's KanBan?

 If I'm working with small team or just by myself, I use the Kanban system to stay focused.

 I've found that the KanBan system helps me focus and collaborate better with others.

-And that's not only because I've worked at Toyota.
+And that's not only because I've worked at Toyota, where Kanban was made famous.

+## What's KanBan?

 Kanban is a japanese word coined in the 1950s by Taiichi Ohno, an industrial engineer at Toyota.

-Use of Kanban enabled the car manufacturer to achieve large efficiency gains in the 1950s and beyond.
+Use of Kanban enabled the car manufacturer to achieve large efficiency and quality gains in the 1950s and beyond.

 Instead of computers, the Kanban system uses a card to represent each product (that generates value) traveling through the production line.
 It's a just-in-time scheduling system because movement of a card visually signals the need to create that part.